Royal Palace of Mari: Tablets

-Many of the recovered tablets have been identified as either the remains of the royal epistolary archive of Mari, other administrative documents, and the Kings letters to his wives which were found in the women's quarters.
+Many of the recovered tablets have been identified as either the remains of the royal epistolary archive of Mari, other administrative documents, and the King's letters to his wives which were found in the women's quarters.
 Some letters include direct quotes from King Hammurabi leading us to believe that they were contemporaneous with his rule.

 Other letters shed light on divinity at Mari and in the ancient Near East.
 Letters from the epistolary archive include fascinating information about divination, gods, and even descriptions of ancient dreams.
 According to the tablets, a prophetic dream was had, a letter would be sent to a diviner who would perform extispicy to confirm the revelation.

 Frescoes

 Figural frescoes were found in five rooms within the Palace of Mari.
-From those recovered, only four compositions were able to be restored, due to the deterioration of the materials and damage done by Hammurabi of Babylon's sacking of Mari circa 1760 BCE.
+From those recovered, only four compositions were able to be restored, due to the deterioration of the materials and damage done by Hammurabi of Babylon's sacking of Mari around 1760 BC.